mtk282/CMSC6950_Project/README.md

 Course project for CMSC 6950

-Michael King
+**Michael King**

 Project title: argopy (https://argopy.readthedocs.io/en/latest/index.html)

 ## Software Setup

-Assuming you already have a conda installation such as Miniforge installed, create a new conda environemnt using:
+Assuming you already have a conda installation such as Miniforge installed, create a new conda environment using:

     conda create -n argopy